 The ectopic beat causes the ventricle to beat very fast (greater than 100 beats per minute) and out of sequence with the atria.
 The result is a drop in cardiac output and, potentially, sudden death.
 If the rapid ventricular contraction rate is tolerated, then arrhythmia may cause cardiomyopathy over time.

 Torsade de Pointes is closely associated with a prolonged QT interval due to abnormal ion regulation in the heart’s cardiac muscles.
 Any medications and genetic disorders that result in a prolonged or delayed repolarization may cause early afterdepolarization and Torsade de Pointes.

 Symptoms of Ventricular Tachycardia

 Signs of ventricular tachyarrhythmias

 - Sudden cardiac death, especially during ventricular fibrillation

-These symptoms often cause the patient anxiety and agitation.
+These symptoms often cause anxiety and agitation in the patient.
 Hypoperfusion to the brain may result in lethargy or coma.
 Additionally, the patient may describe a sensation of neck fullness and difficulty breathing as the venous blood pools and venous pressure increases.

 On physical exam, patients with VT will show tachycardia.
 Due to the low cardiac output, they may also show hypotension and tachypnea.
 VT is also associated with cannon A waves.
-In this condition the atria and ventricle contract at the same time to produce a strong pressure wave against the mitral and tricuspid valves of the heart.
+In this condition, the atria and ventricle contract at the same time, producing a strong pressure wave against the mitral and tricuspid valves of the heart.
 The wave may be visible passing up the jugular vein.

-There may be some short-term or permanent physical changes to a patient after VT has been converted to a sinus rhythm.
+The patient may experience some short-term or permanent physical changes after VT has been converted to sinus rhythm.
 Displacement of the point of maximal impulse is possible.
 Any structural heart changes that result in valve disease may produce a murmur.
-Additionally, an S3 gallop may develop.
+An S3 gallop may also develop.

 Diagnosis of Ventricular Tachycardia